camillechj/peas-andlove/Jenny's Lab Notebook.md

 * Collected, sterilized, and placed flowers onto _S.
 Sclerotiorum_ plates at 5pm
 * Noted that the leaves inoculated on February 7 are highly damaged by pests and are difficult to assess

+_Date: February 14, 2020_

+**Actions:**
+* Inoculated leaves from 3 bellagio plants using the infected flowers from February 10 (4 day long incubation)
+* Took 3 sclerotia from one of the plates and placed them onto separate petri dishes